-The Historical Data Report provides classroom teachers with subject test scores and ACT Readiness Level information from the previous year's administration for each student who will be entering his/her class in the upcoming school year.
-The report provides teachers with insights into each incoming student's current level of skill and knowledge to inform instruction and meet the needs of individual students.
+The New Class Roster provides classroom teachers with subject test scores and ACT Readiness Level information on each student who will be entering his/her class in the upcoming school year.
+This Roster summarizes ACT Aspire Summative test data from the prior year's testing.
+The Roster provides teachers with insights into each incoming student's current level of skill and knowledge to inform instruction and meet the needs of individual students.